Charvet

-Charvet Place Vendôme (/fr/), commonly known as Charvet, is a French high-end shirt maker and tailor located at 28 Place Vendôme in Paris, France.
+Charvet Place Vendôme (/fr/), commonly known as Charvet, is a French luxury high-end shirt maker and tailor located at 28 Place Vendôme in Paris, France.
 The company designs, produces and sells bespoke and ready-to-wear shirts, neckties, blouses, pyjamas and suits in its Parisian store, as well as internationally through luxury retailers.

-The world's first ever shirt shop, Charvet was founded in 1838.
-Since the 19th century, it has supplied bespoke shirts and haberdashery to kings, princes and heads of state.
+Charvet was founded in 1838.
+Since the 19th century, it has supplied bespoke shirts and haberdashery to kings, princes, and heads of state.
 It has acquired an international reputation for the high quality of its products, the level of its service and the wide range of its designs and colors.
 Thanks to the renown of its ties, charvet has become a generic name for a certain type of silk fabric used for ties.